PGL50/MechaCar_Statistical_Analysis/README.md

 <br/>

-### The analyses to look at MPG by company and car type would be identical to that of cost except that the alternative hypothesis for the one sided 2 sample t test would be in the greater than direction.
+### The analyses to look at MPG by company and car type would be identical to that of cost except that the alternative hypothesis for the one sided 2 sample t test would be in the "greater" than direction.

 <br/>